-After seeing so many cool wintery animations on Instagram over the past few weeks, I just HAD to figure out how to add snow to my own photos—but since I’m not the savviest when it comes to Photoshop, I searched for an app that could create the effect for me…and I’m sharing my find with you guys.
+After seeing so many cool wintery animations on Instagram over the past few weeks, I just HAD to figure out how to add falling snow to a photo for myself—but since I’m not the savviest when it comes to Photoshop, I searched for an app that could create the effect for me…and I’m sharing my find with you guys.

-How to Add Falling Snow to Your Photos:
+How to Add Falling Snow to Your Photos with an App:

 1. Download the “Enlight Pixaloop” app.